PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:29:00
+Last updated: 2024-04-02 17:29:36
-Random Quote: A noble one produces an abundance of merit by having a compassionate mind towards all living beings. - The Buddha
+Random Quote: If I know what love is, it is because of you. - Hermann Hesse